Visit our reading rooms

 The reading rooms are quiet study spaces.
 Please keep your voice low and turn your phone onto silent.
 We will treat you with respect and courtesy, and it is expected that you will show the same behaviour to other researchers and to us.

-You can make your own free copies of archives when you visit our reading rooms.
-The best way to do this is using a digital camera or phone camera.
+You can make your own free copies of archives when you visit our reading rooms, using a digital camera, phone camera or approved scanner.

 Who can use our records?